MicrosoftDocs/ATADocs/ATPDocs/ops-guide/ops-guide-daily.md

 We recommend creating new rules as needed as your network grows to make sure that your alert tuning remains relevant and effective.

-For more information, see [Investigate Defender for Identity security alerts in Microsoft Defender XDR](../manage-security-alerts.md).
+For more information, see [Tune an alert](/microsoft-365/security/defender/investigate-alerts#tune-an-alert).

 ## Proactively hunt